Earbuds lets audiences stream the playlists of athletes, entertainers and each other – TechCrunch

 For Fox, the idea for Earbuds sprung from his experiences in the NFL, watching how other players interacted with crowds and hearing about the things fans wanted to know about their favorite players’ routines.

-“We were playing Caroline in the first game of the season and Cam Newton was warming up right next to me,” Fox recalled.
+“We were playing Carolina in the first game of the season and Cam Newton was warming up right next to me,” Fox recalled.
 “He was jamming.
 Getting the crowd into it.
 And I was thinking there’re 85,000 people here and millions of more people watching at home… And I thought… how many people would love to be in his headphones right now?”

 It wasn’t just Cam Newton who received attention.
-Fox said at every press conference one or two questions would be about what songs teammates played before games.
+Fox said at every press conference one or two questions would be about which songs teammates played before games.
 On social media, players would take screenshots of their playlists and post them to platforms like Twitter or Instagram, Fox said.

 The company has been out in the market in a beta version since February and has focused on lining up potential Earbuds devotees from among Fox’s friends in the NFL and entertainers from music and media.

-“We made a decision to tweak something and make it very very heavily around influencers because that’s what’s really driving traffic for us,” Fox says.
+“We made a decision to tweak something and make it very, very heavily around influencers because that’s what’s really driving traffic for us,” Fox says.

 At its core, the app is just about making music more social, according to Fox.
 “There’s a social platform for everything, but in the days of terrestrial media distribution music has remain isolated,” he says.